-Please see Visualizing FragMaps with external software (MOE, PyMol, VMD) for detailed instructions.
+Please see Visualizing SILCS FragMaps for detailed instructions.

-12.4.5 Visualizing SILCS-PPI results
+13.4.5 Visualizing SILCS-PPI results

 SILCS-Biologics Step 2 SILCS-PPI results can be viewed using molecular graphics software.
 For the purposes of SILCS-PPI, one protein is considered the "receptor" and the other the "ligand".
-In the current use case with only one input protein domain, protl=fab.pdb, fab.pdb data are used for both the "receptor" and the "ligand".
+In the current use case with only one input protein domain, prot1=fab.pdb, fab.pdb data are used for both the "receptor" and the "ligand".
 For the purpose of SILCS-PPI, the ligand protein is docked to the receptor protein by comprehensively sampling locations and orientations of the ligand protein relative to the receptor protein.
 The relative locations and orientations are scored based on the overlap of the ligand functional groups and the receptor protein SILCS FragMaps (computed in Step 1).
 The docked poses of the ligand are then clustered as part of SILCS-PPI.